What is Vital Signs?

-Vital Signs provides a meaningful, high-level snapshot of strengths and challenges in Guelph and Wellington County.
+Vital Signs Guelph Wellington provides a meaningful, high-level snapshot of strengths and challenges locally.
 Vital Signs is an invitation to engage in important community conversations.
 What are some of our strengths and weaknesses?
 How do we position ourselves for the future?
-How do we ensure everyone in our community has equal opportunity to be happy, to be health and to thrive?
+How do we ensure everyone in our community has equal opportunity to be happy and thrive?

 Share and inspire the community as you connect Vital Signs to your work, participate in a community conversation, or have stories to share that support what is in this report.

 Tag us @GuelphCommunityFoundation and use the hashtag #VitalSignsGW

 Tag us @GuelphCF and @TowardCG and use #VitalSignsGW

 If you would like to dive deeper into the data provided in this Vital Signs report, you are invited to visit two easy-to-use data portals that present the latest local data: Toward Common Ground Data Portal

 Vital Signs is an easy-to-read snapshot of local data and information intended to spark meaningful community conversations.
 What you do with this information is up to you as a community member, policy maker, community developer, volunteer or donor.
 What's your passion?
 How can you improve our community within your circle of influence?
 What can we all do to make a difference?

 Vital Signs in the community:

 The Guelph Community Foundation's Grants Committee will be referencing report findings as criteria for grant applications.